Australian cricket team in England in 1884: Australian squad

 The 1884 squad was very similar to the 1882 squad with Alexander, Cooper, Midwinter and Scott replacing Tom Garrett, Tom Horan, Sammy Jones and Hugh Massie.
 Cooper and Scott were making their first visit to England.

 Australia used the same eleven players in all three Tests, Scott making his debut in the first Test, and in the majority of their first-class matches as Alexander was effectively a reserve who made only five appearances on the tour and Cooper, who also made just five appearances, suffered a long-term injury.
 Cooper had an accident on the outbound voyage and tore ligaments in the spinning finger of his right hand.

 England Test selections

 England selected a total of 16 players in the three Tests.
-Six players (Barlow, Grace, Peate, Shrewsbury, Steel and Ulyett) played in all three matches.
+Six players (Barlow, Grace, Peate, Shrewsbury, Steel, and Ulyett) played in all three matches.
 O'Brien (first Test) and Christopherson (second Test) made their Test debuts.
-Hornby captained England in the first Test and Harris in the other two.
+Hornby captained England in the first Test, and Harris in the other two.

-Details of the England players include their ages at the beginning of the 1884 season, their batting and bowling styles, and the county club they represented in 1884:
+Details of the England players include their ages at the beginning of the 1884 season, their batting and bowling styles, and the county club (Note: Several England players also represented Marylebone Cricket Club (MCC).) they represented in 1884: